 Kasey Kram is a Weimar, Texas native and a proud member of the Fightin’ Texas Aggie Class of 2015.
 He is a recent summa cum laude graduate from Texas A&M University with two Bachelors of Science degrees in Agribusiness and Agriculture Leadership and Development.
 Kasey currently works at Deloitte as a Human Capital Consultant, where he focuses on large-scale global implementation projects.
-He and his wife Kallie ’16 currently reside in Houston.
+He and his wife Kallie ’16 currently reside in South Bend, Indiana.

 Kasey may have been a first-generation Aggie, but his blood ran as maroon as it gets.
 Kasey was involved across campus and across the world – from A&M’s Qatar campus to a marketing study abroad program in Europe.
 His loyalty to embracing the Aggie Spirit and values has been strong since the beginning.
 From his experiences, he has developed a respect for Texas A&M’s diversity and remarkable opportunities.
 He has led with integrity in organizations such as the Residence Hall Association, Leadership Fellows, Student Government Association, Old Army Gentlemen’s Society, and the College of Agriculture and Life Science Student Council.

 Kasey is devoted to striving for excellence and looks to one day return to school to obtain his PhD in Agricultural Economics.